-An individual may advise the school of any perceived inaccuracy in their personal information held by the school.
-If the individual is able to establish that the information is not accurate, complete and up-to-date, the school will take reasonable steps to correct it.
-The school will give reasons if it refuses to correct personal information.
+An individual may advise Nunawading Christian College of any perceived inaccuracy in their personal information held by the School.
+If the individual is able to establish that the information is not accurate, complete and up-to-date, the School will take reasonable steps to correct it.
+Nunawading Christian College will give reasons if it refuses to correct personal information.

 Responding to Data Breaches

-The school will take appropriate and prompt action if there are reasonable grounds to believe that a data breach may have, or is suspected to have, occurred.
+Nunawading Christian College will take appropriate, prompt action if we have reasonable grounds to believe that a data breach may have, or is suspected to have occurred.
 Depending on the type of data breach, this may include a review of our internal security procedures, taking remedial internal action, notifying affected individuals and the Office of the Australian Information Commissioner (OAIC).
-If we are unable to notify individuals, a statement will be published on the school website and reasonable steps taken to publicise the contents of this statement.
+If we are unable to notify individuals, we will publish a statement on our website and take reasonable steps to publicise the contents of this statement.

 If you would like further information about the way in which the school manages the personal information it holds, or wish to complain that you believe the school may have breached the National Privacy Principles, please contact the Principal.